 Kenya is one of the top safari destinations in the world and is full of wildlife and diverse landscapes.
 There is everything from mountains and savannah to deserts and tropical beaches, Kenya really does have it all.
 It’s an amazing place to visit and over a 10-day trip, you will certainly see some of it’s most beautiful parts.
-Here is a recommended 10-day itinerary for Kenya, it is quite a safari based Itinerary and you might want to tag on a few extra days at the beach when you’re done.
+Here is my recommendation for a Kenya itinerary for 10 days.
+It is quite a safari based trip and you might want to tag on a few extra days at the beach when you’re done.

 Getting To Nairobi